HELP FOR ANXIETY

 The good news is anxiety is treatable.

 For lots of adults, they cope with their worries by avoiding or distracting themselves.
-It’s easy to find a way to cope – most adults are high functioning, smart individuals who can solve problems.
-But sometimes the strategies we have used stop working – sometimes our fears increase, sometimes the challenges facing us outstrip the skills we currently have.
+But sometimes the strategies we have used stop working.
+Sometimes our fears increase, sometimes the challenges facing us outstrip the skills we currently have.
 At times like these, working with a Psychologist to overcome fears, to learn new ways of managing that racing heart, and to calm the mind can be a game changer.
 Anxiety treatment can bring significantly change.

 If you are ready for change, we are ready to provide help for anxiety, and to assist you beat anxiety, panic and worries.